 Magic Lantern Slide ShowThis special offering is sure to excite any audience.
 Magic Lantern has been a prominent medium of communication for over 300 years.
 Its uses are both entertaining and educational in nature.
 Images are projected from vintage glass slides and are spectacular to view.

 The first part of the show is an introduction to the nature of the Magic Lantern and its applications.
-Audiences are made familiar with the various types of the Magic Lantern slides historically used through the ages.
-19th century slip-slides, travel views, scientific slides and even Chromatropes are displayed via a beautiful 1917 Bausch & Lomb Lantern.
+Audiences are familiarized with various types of the Magic Lantern slides and their historic uses.
+19th century slip-slides, travel views, scientific slides and even chromatropes are displayed via a beautiful 1917 Bausch & Lomb Lantern.

 The second part of the show consists of a unique slide show using photography of John Wells Rahill.
 When in 1917 Rahill went to Russia to work with the troops during the First World War he took with him a simple Kodak Jr. #1 camera.
 His incredible journey undertaken almost 100 years ago is spectacularly documented with a set of slides that were made upon his return.